Office of Global Business

 Whether you come with your own idea or apply without one, you have the flexibility to either choose a team with a concept that inspires you or persuade others to join your own company.
 You will collaborate with students from universities around the world and receive weekly guidance from 75+ mentors from companies like Google, TikTok, and Microsoft.
 Throughout the program, you will have the chance to network with Silicon Valley professionals, gain valuable insights into entrepreneurship, and pitch your project to investors, venture capitalists, and an audience of over 1,000.

-- Deposit Due: Two Weeks after Notification of Acceptance
+• Deposit Due: Ten Days after Notification of Acceptance

 Do you have...?

-- GPA of 2.75 or greater - Freshmen and first-semester transfer students must have at least a 3.0 at the end of the Autumn term in order to be considered for the program.
+• GPA of 2.75 or greater - Freshmen and first-semester are welcome to apply, but you must maintain a minimum 3.0 GPA at the end of the Autumn term in order to remain eligible for the program.

 The following links are provided as reference when considering education abroad programs: